If you are a business looking to create new opportunities in the international market, you need to optimise your website for international SEO.

 For international websites, your hosting provider can greatly impact your site loading speed and user experience.
 So make sure your website can be assessed in target countries quickly.

-Speed depends on the location of your server.
+Speed depends on your server location.
 The further away it is from your target country, the slower the connection can be made, which will result in a bad user experience.

 When selecting a hosting provider, pay attention to the uptime rates and server locations, as well as the data observability tools they use, to improve your website performance.